keckts/hcot/README.md

 ## 💡 Tips

-1. **Always use the virtual environment** - Activate it before running any commands
+1. **Always use the virtual environment** - Activate it before running any Python commands
-2. **Keep TailwindCSS watch running** - During development for instant CSS updates
+2. **Keep TailwindCSS watch running** - Run `npm run dev` in `theme/static_src/` during development for instant CSS updates
 3. **Customize early** - Run the rename script before making changes
 4. **Check migrations** - Run `makemigrations` and `migrate` after model changes
 5. **Use the admin panel** - Access at `/admin` for easy data management
+6. **Two terminals for development** - One for `npm run dev`, another for `python manage.py runserver`

 ## 🆘 Troubleshooting

-### TailwindCSS not updating
+### TailwindCSS not loading or updating
-- Make sure the watch command is running
+- Make sure you've run `npm install` in the `theme/static_src/` directory
+- Run `npm run build` to generate the CSS file
+- During development, run `npm run dev` to watch for changes
-- Check that you're editing `input.css`, not `dist/styles.css`
+- Check that you're editing `theme/static_src/src/styles.css`, not the compiled output
+- Verify the compiled CSS exists at `theme/static/css/dist/styles.css`
+- Check browser console for 404 errors on CSS file

 ### Database errors
 - **SQLite**: Delete `db.sqlite3` and run migrations again